nasa/Common-Metadata-Repository/search-app/docs/api.md

- __Example: Retrieving variables associated to specified collection with a limit of 2__
+ __Example: Retrieving variables associated to specified collection with a limit for variables returned__

  ```
  curl -XPOST '%GRAPHQL-ENDPOINT%' \